eamonwong/Weather-Fetcher/README.md

 To run this application, you need to have the following:

 - Python 3.x installed on your system.
-- tkinter library for creating the graphical user interface.
+- 'tkinter' library for creating the graphical user interface.
-- requests library for making HTTP requests to the OpenWeatherMap API.
+- 'requests' library for making HTTP requests to the OpenWeatherMap API.

 Enjoy checking the weather with the Weather App!
 Happy forecasting!